 By John Schlageck

 John Schlageck is a leading commentator on agriculture and rural Kansas.
 Born and raised on a diversified farm in northwestern Kansas, his writing reflects a lifetime of experience, knowledge and passion.
-This column was adopted from an Insight column published by Kansas Farm Bureau.
+This column was originally published as a Kansas Farm Bureau Insight column.